BullyWiiPlaza/DLL-Dependencies-Parser/README.md

   -h,--help                   Print this help message and exit --pe-file-path TEXT:FILE REQUIRED
-                              The file path to the executable to analyze --skip-parsing-system32-dll-dependencies
+                              The file path to the executable to analyze --skip-parsing-windows-dll-dependencies
-                              Whether system32 DLLs will not be parsed to speed up analysis --results-output-file-path TEXT
+                              Whether Windows DLLs will not be parsed to speed up analysis --results-output-file-path TEXT
                               The output file to write the results to
 ```